ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-twitter-data-with-sample-connector.md

 Additionally, you will upload the SampleConnector.zip file (that you downloaded in Step 1) in this step to deploy the source code for the Twitter connector app.

-After completing this step, be sure to copy the app Service URL (for example, https://twitterconnector.azurewebsites.net).
+After completing this step, be sure to copy the Azure app service URL (for example, https://twitterconnector.azurewebsites.net).
 You'll need to use this to complete Step 5, Step 6, and Step 7).

 ## Step 5: Create developer app on Twitter